temporalio/documentation/docs-src/concepts/what-is-the-temporal-web-ui.md

 ### Settings

-On Temporal Cloud, the Settings option is visible only to [Global Admins](/cloud/#account-level-roles).
+On Temporal Cloud, the Settings page is visible only to [Global Admins](/cloud/#account-level-roles).

 Click Settings to see and manage the list of users in your account and to set up integrations such as [Observability](/cloud/how-to-monitor-temporal-cloud-metrics#configure-a-metrics-endpoint-using-temporal-cloud-ui) and [Audit logging](/cloud/how-to-manage-audit-logging).